benji2264/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Benjamin, glad you found my website!
-I'm currently a PhD Student at NVIDIA's Dynamic Vision and Learning lab supervised by Laura Leal-Taixé.
+I'm currently a PhD Student between NVIDIA's DVL lab and Unimore, supervised by the wonderful Laura Leal-Taixé.
 My research interests include Video Understanding, Self-Supervised Learning and Multi-Object Tracking.
 Check out our lab [here](https://research.nvidia.com/labs/dvl/)!
-Before that, I graduated from Georgia Tech with a CS Master's in May 2024.
+Before that, I was a Master's student at Georgia Tech, which I graduated from in May 2024.
 I'm also a piano and travel enthusiast!
 Don't hesitate to reach out :)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}